Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 This information can support focused GP discussions, reduce guesswork about supplements, monitor seasonal fluctuations, and track responses to lifestyle changes.
 Importantly, test results must always be interpreted within laboratory reference ranges and never used for self-diagnosis.

 Note!
-Abnormal findings should be reviewed with a GP or qualified healthcare professional in line with recognised UK clinical guidance from the NHS and NICE.
+Abnormal findings should be reviewed with a GP or qualified healthcare professional in line with recognized clinical guidance.

 Food-First Support for Energy

-Before supplementation is considered, dietary sufficiency remains the foundation of fatigue recovery.
+Before considering supplementation, dietary sufficiency remains the foundation for recovery from fatigue.

 Iron-supportive eating includes red meat, poultry, sardines, lentils, chickpeas, beetroot, spinach, and pumpkin seeds paired with vitamin C-rich foods to enhance absorption.
-These ingredients pair beautifully in everyday meals such as my Beef Stew or vitamin-C–rich Beetroot, Carrot & Apple Salad, which enhances plant-iron absorption.
+These ingredients pair beautifully in everyday meals such as my Beef Stew or vitamin-C–rich Beetroot, Carrot & Apple Salad, which enhances plant-based iron absorption.

-Vitamin B12 intake relies mainly on animal sources, such as meat, eggs, seafood, poultry, and fortified nutritional yeast.
+Vitamin B12 intake primarily comes from animal sources, such as meat, eggs, seafood, and poultry, as well as fortified nutritional yeast.

 Vitamin D support comes from oily fish, egg yolks, fortified lactose-free alternatives, and controlled sunlight exposure during spring and summer.

-Magnesium provision improves with buckwheat, quinoa, gluten-free oats, nuts, seeds, dark leafy greens, and high-cacao dark chocolate with minimal sugar.
+Magnesium intake improves with buckwheat, quinoa, gluten-free oats, nuts, seeds, dark leafy greens, and low-sugar, high-cacao dark chocolate.
 For example, sweet goods containing cocoa and sesame paste can help, and my delicious Cocoa Hummus combines both ingredients into a gluten-free, low-sugar dip that supports midlife energy and relaxation.

-At the same time, ultra-processed free-from products should be minimised.
-Many contain refined starches, emulsifiers, and rapidly digestible carbohydrates that destabilise blood glucose.
+At the same time, ultra-processed free-from products should be minimized.
+Many contain refined starches, emulsifiers, and rapidly digestible carbohydrates that destabilize blood glucose.
 This volatility itself promotes fatigue independent of nutrient intake.
 In summary, identifying the causes of menopause fatigue is key to managing it effectively.

 The Blood-Sugar–Stress–Fatigue Loop